≡ Menu

 * Stellantis’ fiscal year begins on Jan 1 and ends on Dec 31.

-Before the merger in 2021, Stellantis, formerly known as FCA or Fiat Chrysler Automobiles, had a market share of 22.2%, 18.7%, and 17.5% in Brazil in fiscal years 2020, 2019 and 2018, respectively.
+Before the merger in 2021, Stellantis, formerly known as FCA or Fiat Chrysler Automobiles, held a market share of 22.2%, 18.7%, and 17.5% in Brazil in fiscal years 2020, 2019 and 2018, respectively.

 Similarly, Stellantis’ market share in Argentina landed at 15.2%, 12.4%, and 12.8% in fiscal years 2020, 2019, and 2018, respectively.

 All market share numbers before the merger are apparently lower than those after the merger.
+In short, Stellantis held a much higher market share in Brazil and Argentina after the merger.

 Back To Table Of Contents